-How bad wiper blades risk your safety
+How do bad wiper blades risk your safety?

 Even though it seems like such a small, insignificant part on your vehicle, damaged or worn out wiper blades can be very costly when they play a role in injuring someone in a car wreck.

 Driving in bad weather with broken wipers.
 Some occupations require a lot of driving through many states and types of inclement weather depending on the time of year.
 Not having a clear view of other vehicles or road obstructions around you can end in catastrophe.
 Truck accidents increase in bad weather, often due to lack of visibility.
 Alabama sees rain approximately one-third of the year, making windshield wipers a regular safety necessity for every driver in the state to avoid vehicle crashes.
 At night, this is particularly dangerous because drivers also have to contend with the glare of headlights reflecting off the water on windshields, which causes a blinding effect.

 Recalled windshield wipers.
 Wiper blades have been recalled by several companies recently, including Volvo, Fiat Chrysler, Jeep and Ram all have had issues requiring a remedy to ensure owner safety in 2020.
 The recalls were all to deal with the same loose nut on the wiper arm, which can cause the wipers to fail.

 In general, types of defects that could create product liability include a: